EU threatens action against Hungary over deficit

 "Hungary has not taken effective action," EU Economic and Monetary Affairs Commissioner Olli Rehn told a news conference.

 "As Hungary is not a member of the euro, it won't face the prospect of a financial sanction.

 "It could nevertheless face a suspension of commitments from the cohesion funds from next year, from January 2013 onwards," he added, referring to the EU's long term-term aid to poorer member states.

-The commission also said that Belgium, Cyprus, Malta and Poland - other countries tasked with correcting excessive deficits - had taken effective measures to keep their budgets within line.'No growth'
+The commission also said that Belgium, Cyprus, Malta and Poland - other countries tasked with correcting excessive deficits - had taken effective measures to keep their budgets within line.

 Former Hungarian finance minister Lajos Bokros told BBC World News that he was not surprised by the commission's assessment of his country.